adammurdoch/kotlin-tools/base-plugins/README.md

 ### TODO

+- Don't include windows launcher script for embedded JVM and native exe JVM apps
+- Remove `nativeMain` source set, or perhaps rename it `posixMain`
+- Fix native image for linux and windows
+- Set JDK to 11.
+- Use toolchain's `jlink` command.
 - Split base plugin out of jvm cli plugin to share with jvm ui plugin
 - Configurable bundle id, app display name
-- Fix native image for linux and windows
 - Infer the main class for a JVM app.
-- Set JDK to 11.
-- Use toolchain's `jlink` command.
 - Generate module-info with requires.
 - Use correct architecture for macOS native binary, embedded JVM and GraalVM native binary output.
   - Bundle native launcher for each platform in the plugins.